-THE CRYSTAL PALACE COMPANY .--- The adjourned meeting from the 14th ult. of the Crystal Palace shareholders took place yesterday at Bridge-house Tavern, London Bridge, to receive and adopt the report of the Committee of Investigation relative to the affairs of the company.
-Motions to that effect were carried, after a noisy discussion.
-After some further business, powers were given to the directors to obtain the passing of a bill submitted to the meet ing, affecting the power of the company, the dapital &c., by which the latter might be increased to £1,433,333.
+THE CRYSTAL PALACE COMPANY .- The adjourned meeting from the 14th ult. of the Crystal Palace Tavern, London Bridge, to receive and adopt the refurther business, powers were given to the directors &c., by which the latter might be increased to £1,433,333.